kedacore/sample-dotnet-worker-servicebus-queue/README.md

 The message processor will receive a single message at a time (per instance), and sleep for 2 second to simulate performing work.
 When adding a massive amount of queue messages, KEDA will drive the container to scale out according to the event source (Service Bus Queue).

+> 💡 *If you want to learn how to scale this sample with KEDA 1.0, feel free to read about it [here](https://github.com/kedacore/sample-dotnet-worker-servicebus-queue/tree/keda-v1.0).*

 _The sample can also be ran locally on Docker without KEDA, read our [documentation here](./src/)._

 ## A closer look at our KEDA Scaling